-TEAM TEACHING IN COLÁISTE MHUIRE CO-ED
+CO-TEACHING IN COLÁISTE MHUIRE CO-ED

-For school management team teaching:
+For school management co-teaching:

 - Reduces pressures of trying to schedule teachers, students' free classes, and students' needs. - Is more efficient: more students are served with team teaching than one-to-one resource.